-Marley placed his hand on the small of Moszkowski’s back as he leant over heaving.
+Marley placed his hand on the small of Moszkowski’s back.
 He looked up at Marley, his face red, tears streaming down his cheeks.
 Then he straightened himself, smiled and took another heave.

 “Just needed to line the lungs.
 Here.”

 Marley carefully took the cigar between his two fingers.
 The thick smoke tickled the back of his throat.
-He drew a little into his lungs and left the remaining swirling in his mouth.
+He drew a little into his lungs and let the rest swirl in his mouth.
 He coughed for a few seconds then took another drag.

-The chemicals in the tobacco worked their effect and he felt slightly light in the head.
+The chemicals in the tobacco worked their effect.
+He felt slightly light in the head.
 As they exhaled smoke, unseen fans activated and drew the fumes into vents which recycled some of the air and ejected the rest into deep space.